galiprandi/smart-doc/docs/stack.md

 Build/Test Tooling
 - GitHub Actions runtime executes `entrypoint.sh`.
-- Git stages/commits/pushes generated docs on push events; PRs skip push.
+- Git stages/commits/pushes generated docs on push events; PRs skip push and upload a preview artifact.

 Requirements
 - Runner tools: `gh`, `jq`, `git`, and at least one of `code`, `codex`, or `node + npx`.
 - Network access to OpenAI endpoints and for `npx @openai/codex` when needed.

 Notes
-- Approval behavior follows Codex CLI defaults since `--approval` is not provided.
-- TODO: Document Codex CLI default approval behavior and how to override it if necessary.
+- TODO: If alternative providers are configured (e.g., Qwen/Qwen‑Code), document setup.